audioxide/data/data/posts/20180314-reviews-david-byrne-american-utopia.md

   masterclass, but there are still enough dashes of genius to make it one of the stronger releases of the year.
 A reason to be cheerful?
 Certainly.
 week: 136
+blurb: Those expecting a Blackstar will be disappointed.
+American Utopia is far too playful for that, for better and for worse.
+The record isn’t a masterclass, but there are still enough dashes of genius to make it one of the strongest releases of the year.
 ---
 author: ANDRÉ
 review: >-